bryanlabra/ArduCam-Snapshot/README.md

   2. Gently lift the plastic clip.
   3. Insert the camera ribbon cable with the metal contacts facing away from the Ethernet port.
   4. Press down the clip to secure the cable.

-- **For a USB Webcam:**
-  - Plug the webcam into any available USB port.

-*Insert image here if available.*

 ## Step 2: Configuring the Software